solidcouch/solidcouch/docs/Configuration.md

 ## Options

-- `REACT_APP_COMMUNITY` - URI of the community
+- `VITE_COMMUNITY` - URI of the community
-- `REACT_APP_COMMUNITY_CONTAINER` - name of folder in which to store person's data of this community
+- `VITE_COMMUNITY_CONTAINER` - name of folder in which to store person's data of this community
-- `REACT_APP_EMAIL_NOTIFICATIONS_TYPE` - choose type of notifications service we use:
+- `VITE_EMAIL_NOTIFICATIONS_TYPE` - choose type of notifications service we use:
   - `simple` - use [simple-email-notifications](https://github.com/OpenHospitalityNetwork/simple-email-notifications) service (default)
   - `solid` - use [solid-email-notifications](https://github.com/OpenHospitalityNetwork/solid-email-notifications)
-- `REACT_APP_EMAIL_NOTIFICATIONS_SERVICE` - server providing email notifications service of type specified in `REACT_APP_EMAIL_NOTIFICATIONS_TYPE`; provide base url without trailing slash; notifications will be disabled if left empty
+- `VITE_EMAIL_NOTIFICATIONS_SERVICE` - server providing email notifications service of type specified in `VITE_EMAIL_NOTIFICATIONS_TYPE`; provide base url without trailing slash; notifications will be disabled if left empty
-- `REACT_APP_EMAIL_NOTIFICATIONS_IDENTITY` - identity of the email notifications service; app will allow this identity to read person's inbox
+- `VITE_EMAIL_NOTIFICATIONS_IDENTITY` - identity of the email notifications service; app will allow this identity to read person's inbox
 - [default CreateReactApp options](https://create-react-app.dev/docs/advanced-configuration)
 - `BASE_URL` - this is base url for ClientID in ./public/clientid.jsonld, it's disabled in development environment by default (dynamic clientID is used), defaults to http://localhost:3000 in development, and https://app.solidcouch.org for build
-- `REACT_APP_ENABLE_DEV_CLIENT_ID` - enable static ClientID in development environment (see also `BASE_URL` option).
+- `VITE_ENABLE_DEV_CLIENT_ID` - enable static ClientID in development environment (see also `BASE_URL` option).
 If you set this option, you'll only be able to sign in with Solid Pod running on localhost! (dynamic clientID will be used by default)
-- `REACT_APP_GEOINDEX` - webId of the geoindex, if available
+- `VITE_GEOINDEX` - webId of the geoindex, if available

 ## Usage